Sweep the Leg Johnny

-Sweep the Leg Johnny was an American experimental rock band formed in 1996.
-The name is a reference to a line in the film The Karate Kid.
+Sweep the Leg Johnny was an American indie rock band which formed in 1996 and disbanded in 2002.
+They combined elements of a number of styles and genres into a sound that was not easily categorized.

 History

 Alto saxophonist and vocalist Steve Sostak and guitarist Chris Daly met while attending the University of Notre Dame, where they played together in Check Engine between 1993 and 1994.
-The two relocated to Chicago after graduating, where they recruited drummer Scott Anna and bass guitarist Matt Alicea, forming Sweep the Leg Johnny.
+The two relocated to Chicago after graduating, where they recruited drummer Scott Anna and bass guitarist Matt Alicea, forming Sweep the Leg Johnny; the name was a reference to a line in the film The Karate Kid.
 Their first releases were a split single with Streganona and the "New Buffalo" single, released on Divot Records.

 In 1997, the band released 4.9.21.30 on Divot Records.
 Following this, Matt Alicea left and was replaced by John Brady, formerly of Spanakorzo and Swing Kids.
 The band then signed to Southern Records for their second album Tomorrow We Will Run Faster, released in 1999.
 Tomorrow... was mastered at Abbey Road Studios in London.
 Stosak and Daly re-formed Check Engine in 2000 but returned to Sweep the Leg Johnny with their third album Sto Cazzo! (the title an obscenity in Italian) which followed later that year.
 The band again went on hiatus as Stosak and Daly concentrated on Check Engine.